 Stealth Aircraft, Meet Quantum Radar

 If you read Max Clivefield's recent article on quantum computing and quantum communication, then you've got a head start on most when it comes to understanding entanglement.
 These esoteric areas of technology are likely to become more common in the coming decades, and could revolutionize modern technology.
-I don't think we'll ever have desktop quantum computers or quantum cell phones, but development of these new technologies has the potential to solve major computing challenges.
+I'm skeptical that we'll have desktop quantum computers or quantum cell phones, but these new technologies are worth developing as they have the potential to solve major challenges in basic science and engineering.

 A related area of quantum technology in the fight for quantum supremacy is quantum radar.
 This type of radar is unique and relies on the same phenomenon (which Einstein called "spooky action at a distance") that is used in quantum communication.
 Quantum radar with entanglement received an early US patent in 2008, and the technology is still being pursued by the US, Europe, and China.
 Here's what you need to know about quantum radar and the role engineers are playing in bringing this technology to life.